- Search The Registry

 - My Account

 *Kathleen Battle was born on this date in 1948.
 She is a Black concert soprano.

-Her lyric soprano voice and exceptional artistry has made her one of the most acclaimed singers in the last 60 years.
-She has appeared on the stages of the world's leading opera houses, including the Metropolitan Opera and Royal Opera House, Covent Garden, and the opera houses of Vienna, Paris, San Francisco and Chicago.
-Battle has performed with the world's great orchestras including the New York Philharmonic, Boston Symphony Orchestra, Los Angeles Philharmonic, Berlin Philharmonic, Vienna Philharmonic, Orchestre de Paris, others.
-She has also sung at the numerous festivals.
-Battle's appearance on the PBS broadcast of the Metropolitan Opera's 1991 season opening won her an Emmy Award for Outstanding Individual Achievement in a Classical Program on Television in the USA.
+Her lyric soprano voice and exceptional artistry have made her one of the most acclaimed singers in the last 60 years.
+She has appeared on the stages of the world's leading opera houses, including the Metropolitan Opera and Royal Opera House, Covent Garden, and the opera houses of Vienna, Paris, San Francisco, and Chicago.
+Battle has performed with the world's great orchestras, including the New York Philharmonic, Boston Symphony Orchestra, Los Angeles Philharmonic, Berlin Philharmonic, Vienna Philharmonic, Orchestre de Paris, and others.
+She has also sung at numerous festivals.
+Battle's appearance on the PBS broadcast of the Metropolitan Opera's 1991 season-opening won her an Emmy Award for Outstanding Individual Achievement in a Classical Program on Television in the USA.

 In 1995, she released her first crossover album, So Many Stars.
-Jazz musicians Grover Washington Jr., Cyrus Chestnut, Christian McBride, James Carter and others, joined her.
-This effort was a collection of lullabies, spirituals and folksongs.
-In conjunction with the disc's release, she opened Jazz at Lincoln Center's 1995-96 seasons with a concert of spirituals, music of Duke Ellington, and selections from the album.
+Jazz musicians Grover Washington Jr., Cyrus Chestnut, Christian McBride, James Carter, and others joined her.
+This effort was a collection of lullabies, spirituals, and folksongs.
+In conjunction with the disc's release, she opened Jazz at Lincoln Center's 1995-96 seasons with a concert of spirituals, Duke Ellington's music, and the album selections.